Plandek/api-docs/query-methods-for.md

 ### `Facets` methods

-They will return the potential
+They will return the potential filters for a given metric.
+You can see more information about filters in the [Metric Input page](./metric-input.md).

 ```graphql
 query($input: CommitsMetricFacetsInput!) {